United-Codes/apexofficeedit-public/Wiki/AOE Server.md

 ### Adding IP as allowed hosts

-If a new URL (or host) needs access to WOPI, the domain name or the IP address should be whitelisted or allowed.
+If a new URL (or host) needs access to AOE, the domain name or the IP address should be whitelisted or allowed.
 This can be done by editing the network settings in the coolwsd.xml file.